 We will be the first point of call for any emergencies or problems and will advise you accordingly, depending on the time of day and nature of the emergency.

 What happens if guests leave the property in a mess on departure?

-A cleaning deposit is taken with every booking.
+A security deposit is taken with every booking.
 We feel this acts as both a deterrent and also funds any extra cleaning costs that may be required.